 Mr. McCaffrey asked the cost of this entire project and Mr. Amaral said it is early in the process and it is a moving target as construction costs and interest rates move.
 They are the developer and are using Dillis & Roy and working with a contractor on budget numbers.
 Mr. McCaffrey asked if it is $100 Millions and Mr. Amaral said it will be less than that.
 The plan includes 32 townhomes and 168 apartments (some one bedroom and some two bedrooms).
 The ZBA process will be another 5 months.
 Mr. Orcutt is helping work on a MassWorks Grant to help with some of the infrastructure for the project as well as ARPA funds, but that will not get us all the way to the development.

 Mr. McCaffrey asked if Mr. Amaral has seen our connection fees and Mr. Amaral said he currently thinks they are high and wants to see how that number is justified.
-Mr. McCaffrey said that his understanding are the connection fees are standard but said this is a large scale that we don’t have precedent for.
+Mr. McCaffrey said that his understanding is the connection fees are standard but said this is a large scale that we don’t have precedent for.
 Mr. McCaffrey said it sounds reasonable that there would be a discount but we have been hard on our users with rate increases and capital fees over the past few years and our cash reserves are not in a great position so we need to be mindful of these items when we look at any discounts.
 Mr. Orcutt said there wouldn’t be a discount, but there could be relief if they help out with the system then we can have a trade off for some connection fees.
 Mr. Amaral said that makes sense and it is about being constructive and coming to an understanding of the fees.
 Mr. Fishbone looks forward to discussing but doesn’t have much comment yet.
 Mr. McCaffrey said this sounds like a series of meetings and he will be going away for two months.
 Mr. Amaral said there is a deadline for the MassWorks grant so asked about the deadline and Mr. Orcutt said June 2nd is the deadline but he would like it wrapped up the first week of May.
 Mr. Orcutt said they are scheduled for Friday Morning, currently.
 Mr. Amaral said Greg Roy will be out next week.
 Mr. Amaral wants to make sure we do not violate any open meeting law.
 Mr. McCaffrey said if they designate one commissioner to attend these meetings they are following the open meeting law and are aware of the rules.

 Mr. Gmeiner said that our regulations outline what would need to be done to waive connection fees.